The choice layer for AI coding

 Performance improvements attributable to your data mint tokens to you.
 Hold or convert to USDC.

-Projected example: a harness routing ~10,000 coding tasks per week, contributing outcome data that improves the router's cost-adjusted task success rate by 3 DeltaOne over a quarter, earns approximately 18,000 tokens.
-At today's projected bonding-curve valuation, that's ~$9,000.
-Tokens are held as a position in the router or redeemed for USDC at any time.
+Projected example: a harness routing ~10,000 coding tasks per week, contributing outcome data that improves the router's cost-adjusted task success rate by 3 percentage points (a DeltaOne) over a quarter, earns approximately 750,000 tokens.
+At today's projected bonding-curve valuation, that's ~$75,000.
+Vested tokens can be held as a position in the router or redeemed for USDC at any time.
+Tokens vest 10% immediately and the remainder over a year.
+The bonding-curve valuation tracks the fees the router collects from paid routing calls; as adoption grows, fee volume grows, and the token's redemption value grows with it.

 Tasks / week